alamages/cls-metrics/README.md

 Data
 ---------------

-The code supports reads undirected unweighted graphs.
+The code supports undirected unweighted graphs.
 The input graph must be provided in this format:

 [node\_id] [neighbor\_id1] [neighbor\_id2] ....

-The node ids must in an increasing sequence starting from index 1 up to n (where n is the number of nodes).
+The node ids must appear in an increasing sequence starting from index 1 up to n (where n is the number of nodes).
 Same with the neighbor ids.

-Same for the community/cluster files the format is:
+Same for the community/cluster files the node ids must appear in an increasing sequence, the format is:

 [node\_id] [community\_id]